Board Certified Teachers

 That organization’s National Board Certification program, launched in 1987, was created by teachers for teachers.
 It is the pinnacle of professional development programs for U.S. classroom teachers and is the most significant way in which the nation’s teaching profession encourages the development, retention, and recognition of accomplished teachers, with the goal of creating ongoing improvement in schools nationwide from the inside out.
 Those who achieve certification status report that going through the up-to-three-year process forever changes the way they think about their profession, profoundly impacting the way they teach students for the rest of their careers.

 These exemplary educators dedicate themselves to the ongoing improvement and mastery of their skills in order to provide Nadaburg students with outstanding educational experiences at all grade levels for which NUSD has been known for over 100 years.
 We know that NUSD students are successful during their years with us, and beyond, because of the District’s ongoing mission to deliver relevant and rigorous instruction to all of our students and to dedicate the resources necessary to achieve that.

-The National Board for Professional Teaching Standards issues certificates are issued in 16 content areas, from art, health education and mathematics to language arts, science and music.
+The National Board for Professional Teaching Standards issues certificates issued in 16 content areas, from art, health education, and mathematics to language arts, science, and music.
 Certificates are also based on developmental levels, from early and middle childhood to early adolescence and young adulthood.

 The process of becoming a National Board Certified teacher, the most respected professional certification in K-12 education, is voluntary.
 Candidates must have at least three years of successful experience teaching in a K-12 school setting.
 The challenge of taking on national certification while also teaching full-time is a major commitment that can take up to three years to complete.
 Teachers must renew their National Board certification every five years.